-Protection, enhancement, and restoration/creation targets were calculated for each aquatic habitat type (tidal, freshwater, riverine).
-Figure 5 summarizes the general approach to calculating aquatic habitat targets, with more details about the methodology in Appendix B, Aquatic Habitat Methodologies.
+Protection, enhancement, and restoration/creation targets were calculated for each aquatic habitat type (tidal, freshwater/riverine).
+Figure 5 summarizes the general approach to calculating aquatic habitat targets, with more details about the methodology in Exhibit A, Aquatic Habitat Methodologies.

-For each category, the percentage used to establish numeric targets was chosen after discussion with the Habitat and Open Space Plan Committee.
+For each category, the percentage used to establish numeric targets was chosen after discussion with the Habitat and Open Space Plan Ad Hoc Subcommittee.
 The goal was to develop a numeric target that balanced the benefits of protecting, enhancing or restoring aquatic habitats against the practical constraints of undertaking these projects.
 The general philosophy used to develop these targets was to establish targets that were challenging, yet reasonably attainable.

 The restoration/creation habitat targets are based on the area of wetlands lost in each subregion.
-The historical extent of wetlands in the region (derived from Rairdan, 1998; more detail about this data source is provided in Appendix A) is shown in Figure 6.
+The current (1986) and historical (1870) extent of wetlands in the Region (derived from Rairdan, 1998) is shown in Figure 6.
 While the total acreage of historical wetlands was used to establish targets, the locations of historical wetlands are shown merely for informational purposes, and are not intended to mandate where restoration/creation targets should be achieved.